-to U.N.^{bd} and U.S.^{be} statements to this effect, the IRGC-QF itself admits to its support.^{bf} Alongside Abdalmalik, the IRGC-QF "Jihad Assistant" and his Lebanese Hezbollah deputy make up a triad at the heart of the Houthi war machine.94 IRGC-QF uses the same moniker-"Jihad Assistant"^{bg}-in Iraq to describe its senior liaison officer with the top-tier Iraqi Shi'a terrorist group Kata'ib Hezbollah.95 Also similar to the Houthi case, the Jihad Assistant in Iraq has a Lebanese Hezbollah deputy, suggesting a kind of rough template in IRGC-QF interactions with partners and proxies.96 (In Lebanon, the Jihad Assistant is Lebanese^{bh} and the title of the IRGC-QF senior advisor is unclear.)
-The key point is that the Jihad Assistant is always the senior military advisor to the leader,^{bi} and in the case of Abdalmalik al-Huthi, this is an Iranian IRGC-QF officer with a Lebanese Hezbollah deputy.97
+to U.N. bd and U.S. be statements to this effect, the IRGC-QF itself admits to its support. bf Alongside Abdalmalik, the IRGC-QF "Jihad Assistant" and his Lebanese Hezbollah deputy make up a triad at the heart of the Houthi war machine. bf IRGC-QF uses the same moniker-"Jihad Assistant" bf-in Iraq to describe its senior liaison officer with the top-tier Iraqi Shi'a terrorist group Kata'ib Hezbollah. bf Also similar to the Houthi case, the Jihad Assistant in Iraq has a Lebanese Hezbollah deputy, suggesting a kind of rough template in IRGC-QF interactions with partners and proxies. f (In Lebanon, the Jihad Assistant is Lebanese had the title of the IRGC-QF senior advisor is unclear.)
+The key point is that the Jihad Assistant is always the senior military advisor to the leader, had in the case of Abdalmalik al-Huthi, this is an Iranian IRGC-QF officer with a Lebanese Hezbollah deputy.